Date: October 11, 2022

 A narrow trail basically leads all the way to the summit.

-Mount Indefatigable's North/True Summit looks intimidating from this angle!
+Mount Indefatigable's north/true summit looks intimidating from this angle!

 A close up look of Mounts Invincible and Warspite, with French and Prairie Lookout visible distant-right.
 Apparently a traverse exists between the first two (difficult scramble) which would be fun to try!